YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Noise and Sweetspots

 \subsection{Qubit Depolarization}

 Another important source of noise is the depolarization that occurs due to direct transitions within the qubit basis.
-In the low temperature limit, $k_BT \ll \hbar\omega_S$, only relaxation processes from the higher energy qubit state to the lower one is relevant.
-The transistion rate of such processes can be estimated via Fermi's golden rule,
+In the low temperature limit, $k_BT \ll h f_S$, only relaxation processes from the higher energy qubit state to the lower one is relevant.
+The transition rate of such processes can be estimated via Fermi's golden rule,

-with $\chi$ spanning parameters of the Hamiltonian and $S_\chi(\omega_S)$ indicating the corresponding noise spectrum at frequency $\omega_S$.
-Since we a priori do not know the associated spectrum's we simply discuss possible couplings assosiated with the matrix element of $\frac{\partial H}{\partial \chi}$.
-For the proposed operational point one finds significant coupling to both phase, via $\Phi_B$, and dot gate, $\xi_{L/R}$, noise as they enter directly into the off-diagonal component of Eq.~(\ref{eq:SHam}).
-On the other hand, noise on $t_d$ does not introduce depolarization and noise on $\Gamma_{L/R}$ does so only weekly through the rescalings of off-diagonal parameters via Eq.~(\ref{eq:Rescallings}).
-These noise sources would in a experimental setup have to be explored more thoroughly in order to avoid significant depolarization.
-By choosing another operational point of the bond qubit, namely $\omega_S \approx 0.0$ and $\Phi_B=0.0$, one can remove the depolarization from both $\phi$ and $\xi_{L/R}$, but one reintroduces finite terms for $t_d$ and $\Gamma_{L/R}$ in addition to enhancing the direct dephasing.
+with $\chi$ spanning parameters of the Hamiltonian and $S_\chi(f_S)$ indicating the corresponding noise spectrum at qubit frequency.
+Since we a priori do not know the associated spectrum's we simply discuss possible couplings associated with the matrix element of $\frac{\partial H}{\partial \chi}$.
+For the proposed operational point one finds significant coupling to both phase, via $\phi_B$, and dot gate, $\xi_{L/R}$, noise as they enter directly into the off-diagonal component of Eq.~(\ref{eq:SHam}).
+On the other hand, noise on $t_d$ does not introduce depolarization and noise on $\Gamma_{L/R}$ does so only weakly through the rescalings of off-diagonal parameters via Eq.~(\ref{eq:Rescallings}).
+In an experimental setup these noise sources would have to be explored more thoroughly in order to avoid significant depolarization.
+By choosing another operational point of the bond qubit, namely $f_S \approx 0.0$ and $\phi_B=0.0$, one can remove the depolarization from both $\phi_B$ and $\xi_{L/R}$, but one reintroduces finite terms for $t_d$ and $\Gamma_{L/R}$ in addition to enhancing the direct dephasing.
 This operational point is discussed further in supplemental material~\cite{SM}.
+The matrix elements discussed above depends on the state composition of the qubit states, and results from MGAL are therefore not completely accurate.
+To account for this, we compare MGAL results to a Zero-bandwidth model in the supplemental material~\cite{SM}, which yields similar matrix elements.